-If there is one brand that has played the personalization card to the fullest, it is Michel and Augustin.
+If there is one brand that has played the personalisation card to the fullest, it is Michel and Augustin.
 An offbeat design, specific to the brand, a button that takes the appearance of a brushstroke integrating the image of a cookie...
 The brand undoubtedly wins the golden palm of gold for branding in the cookie banner category.
 Bad point: no refusal possible, and a page below what we are used to from the taste buffs.

 7 - Orange

 For Orange, the brand image can be found even in its cookies banner, sober.
 Two buttons have been cleverly placed there, since the brand leaves the user the choice to consent or not to the trackers, while visually encouraging him to click on the "Accept" button.
-The "Personalize" button refers to a clear interface that allows Internet users to "Refuse" cookies, generally speaking, by group of purposes or individually by advertising partner!
+The "Personalise" button refers to a clear interface that allows Internet users to "Refuse" cookies, generally speaking, by group of purposes or individually by advertising partner!

 8 - Le Slip Français